 PLEASE REVIEW THIS BOOK WITH YOUR STUDENT SO THAT YOUR FAMILY IS AWARE OF WHAT IS AND IS NOT APPROPRIATE IN SCHOOL, DURING SCHOOL-SPONSORED ACTIVITIES, AND ON SCHOOL BUS TRANSPORTATION.
-Since parent(s) can be held responsible for the actions of their children, it is important that they are aware of the rules and the consequences if their students break the rules.
+Since \parent(s) can be held responsible for the actions of their children, it is important that they are aware of the rules and the consequences if their students break the rules.
 However, parents also have the right to advocate for their children.
 Therefore, the school system must have proof that every student and every parent has had a chance to read this Code of Student Conduct.

-Sign and return the Acknowledgement Form on page 7 to the school within 3 days of receipt of the Code of Student Conduct 2009/2010/2011 to confirm that you have received the book and you know what the rules are.
+Sign and return the Acknowledgement Form on page 7 to the school within 3 days of receipt of the Code of Student Conduct 2010/2011 to confirm that you have received the book and you know the rules.
 Your signature does not mean that you agree or disagree with the rules, but rather that you have received a copy of these rules.
 A copy of the Acknowledgement Form is provided on page 11 of this booklet and should be retained for your records.

 - 2. Choose your options for Media Release on page 8.
-You must select one option in Section A and another option in Section B. If you do not choose an option in either section, you will default to allow the school to photograph your child, videotape your child, or for your child to be interviewed by the news media or the School District. - 3.
-This year, the federal government has changed the race and ethnicity categories for reporting student data.
-Please indicate your child's race and ethnicity on the Required Data from Parents Form on page 9 and return it to your school within three days of receipt of this booklet. - 4.
-For 11th and 12th grade students who do not wish to share Directory Information with armed services/military recruiters and/or postsecondary educational institutions, complete the opt-out section on page 10 and submit the form to the principal within 10 days from the date of enrollment. - 5.
+You must select one option in Section A and another option in Section B. If you do not choose an option in either section, you will default to allow the school to photograph your child, videotape your child, or for your child to be interviewed by the news media or the School District for school and district purposes. - 3.
+Parents of students in any grade level (or students 18 or over) may opt out of (prevent) having any or all directory information provided to certain outside agencies as well as for certain uses within their child's school or school district (for example, information published in yearbooks and school programs).

+To request that directory information is not disclosed to specific entities, please complete the Opt Out Notification Form on page 9 and return it to your school.

+- 4. For 11th and 12th grade students who do not wish to share Directory Information with armed services/military recruiters and/or postsecondary educational institutions, complete the opt-out section on page 9 and submit the form to the principal within 10 days from the date of enrollment. - 5.
 The District's Discipline Matrix assigns specific consequences for violating the rules of the Code of Student Conduct and is part of the school's discipline plan.
-A copy is now located on pages 49-57 of this booklet.
+A copy is now located on pages 52-60 of this booklet.
 Please review the Discipline Matrix with your child.
 For more information on the matrix, talk with a school administrator.